amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 [{'id': 'L_646829496481105433', 'organizationId': '549236', 'name': 'DevNet Sandbox Always on READ ONLY', 'timeZone': 'America/Los_Angeles', 'tags': None, 'productTypes': ['appliance', 'switch', 'wireless'], 'type': 'combined', 'disableMyMerakiCom': False, 'disableRemoteStatusPage': True}]
 ```
 **Result:** You obtain the network ID for network-specific operations.

 **Post-requisite:** Note the network ID for subsequent API requests.

 # Finding devices and serials
 List the devices in your organization to obtain serials.

+**Before You Begin:**
+Ensure you have the
+- organization ID, and the
+- (optional) network identifier.
+This parameter helps you narrow down the devices to a specific network in your organization.

 Follow these steps to find devices and their serials:

-- **Step 1**: Send a GET request to /organizations/:organizationId/devices.
+- **Step 1**: Send a GET request to the /organizations/:organizationId/devices endpoint.
 - **Step 2**: Include your organization ID and API key in the request.

 ### Example Request: